HenriqueSilva18/Drone-Show-Management-System/docs/us_102/readme-us102.md

 **Acceptance Criteria:**

-- n/a
+- US102.1 - Each user story must have associated issues for analysis, design, implementation, and testing.
+- US102.2 - All commits must follow the agreed commit message guidelines.

 **Dependencies/References:**

-- There is a dependency on Non-Functional Requirements (constraints and concerns in section 5).
+- There is a dependency on US101 (non-functional requirements, constraints and concerns in section 5).

 ## 3. Analysis